 Many projects require several plan components.
 Below, find details to include for architectural, structural, and mechanical plans.

-Applications for all building and land disturbance permits may be submitted through the ePlan Review portal.
+Applications for Building and Land Disturbing Activity permits may be submitted online using the ePlan Review portal.
 These include commercial new construction, additions and renovations, residential new construction, and land disturbance.

 - Name and address of project

 - Name, address and occupation of the author of the construction documents

 - Scaled and dimensioned floor plans with all room names labeled; doors and windows shown; and special features clearly noted

 - All door and window sizes noted either on elevations, plans or door and window schedules referenced to plans.
 Indicate sleeping room and basement egress.